Zebrafish Glucocorticoid Receptor (zGR; nr3c1)

 |Z00201||Zebrafish GR Reporter Assay System, 1 x 96-well format assays||Technical Manual|

-This Zebrafish Glucocorticoid Receptor (zGR) kit product is an all-inclusive assay system that includes, in addition to zGR Reporter Cells, two optimized media for use during cell culture and in diluting the user's test samples, the reference agonist Dexamethasone, Luciferase Detection Reagent, and a cell culture-ready assay plate.
+This Zebrafish Glucocorticoid Receptor (zGR) assay kit is an all-inclusive firefly luciferase reporter assay system that includes in addition to zGR Reporter Cells, two optimized media for use during cell culture and in diluting the user's test samples, the reference agonist Dexamethasone, Luciferase Detection Reagent, and a cell culture-ready assay plate.

 Reporter Cells are prepared using INDIGO’s proprietary CryoMite™ process.
 This cryo-preservation method yields high cell viability post-thaw, and provides the convenience of immediately dispensing healthy, division-competent reporter cells into assay plates.
 There is no need for intermediate spin-and-wash steps, viability determinations, or cell titer adjustments.